Alisha98A/Food-Quiz/README.md

 - - -

   ## Contributions:
 We welcome contributions from fellow food enthusiasts and developers who share our passion for creating engaging and educational experiences.
 Whether you have ideas for new quiz questions, suggestions for improving the user interface, or code improvements to optimize performance, I would love to hear from you.
-Fork the repository, make your changes and submit a pull request (or, fill in the feedback form at the [deployed site](www.link.com)) – together we can make the Food Quiz project even more delicious!
+Fork the repository, make your changes and submit a pull request  – together we can make the Food Quiz project even more delicious!

 - - -
 ## Credits